 Your organisation must take measures to secure the integrity and confidentiality of the data you collect and process.
-You are responsible for ensuring the data you collect and hold is not accidentally or deliberately compromised, which requires having Appropriate technical and organisational measures ensuring a level of security appropriate to the risks faced.... measures, policies and protocols in place to protect systems and services.
+You are responsible for ensuring the data you collect and hold is not accidentally or deliberately compromised, which requires having appropriate security measures, policies and protocols in place to protect systems and services.

 Accountability is a legal requirement, but it also makes your business more competitive.
 Your customers or clients, suppliers, partners and stakeholders will be more likely to trust you and do business with you if they can see clear evidence that you respect their privacy.
 Additionally, if you can demonstrate that you actively consider risks and have protective measures in place, it may help you to mitigate issues if a data breach does occur.

 The DPA 2018 affects almost all organisations in the UK.
 If you haven’t reviewed your data protection policies since it came into force, they are highly likely to be non-compliant, thus leaving you open to financial penalties and reputational damage.
 Compliance can be difficult, as the DPA 2018 doesn’t prescribe specific ways of maintaining compliance.
 Instead, it leaves it up to individual organisations to design data protection frameworks that comply with its principles.
 Understanding your responsibilities as an organisation and putting them into practice should be a priority for your business if you haven’t already taken action.

 Do you need assistance with data protection and achieving GDPR compliance for your organisation?
 The DPO Centre offers cost effective data protection consultancy services tailored to your specific needs.
 Alternatively, let one of our expert outsourced data protection officers take care of it for you.